 The Tech Center has scanners that can scan both two-dimensional and transparent (film) materials.
 The maximum two-dimensional scanner bed is 12 x 17 inches, and up to 8 x 10 inch film can be scanned.
 The scanners are used across the art disciplines for project development and documentation purposes.
 Students and staff may use the scanners anytime the Tech Center is open.
 If you need assistance with the scanners, feel free to consult with a Tech Center aide or the coordinator.

 The Tech Center has two Wacom Cintiq 21UX interactive pen displays.
 These displays combine the advantages of an LCD monitor with the natural feel of drawing and painting.
 Our Graphic + Media Design students use these often, but they have many applications to be used across all art disciplines.
 Training appointments may be made at the Tech Center to learn how to use the display, or you can view these helpful videos from Wacom.

 The Tech Center’s laser cutter has become a popular tool for developing art and design works.
 It is used across disciplines including Printmaking, 3-D Design, Graphic + Media Design, and Interior Design.

 Class meetings can be arranged with the Coordinator of the Tech Center to discuss projects and file set-up guidelines for working with the laser cutter.
 This document provides more detailed information on Laser Cutting.

 The laser cutter is operated by the Coordinator of the Tech Center.
-There is a charge of $0.33 per minute for laser cutting and the substrate (the material to be cut or etched) must be provided by the student/faculty.
+The substrate (the material to be cut or etched) must be provided by the student/faculty.
 Laser cutter jobs with long etch times may be subject to a nominal fee.

 The Tech Center has two MakerBot Replicator 2 desktop 3-D printers.
 If you are interested in creating something to be 3-D printed, check out the links to the right to get started, or swing by the Tech Center and speak with the Coordinator.